Introduction:

 Today, this last one, this is the outcome.

-If you are sincerely following Jesus Christ, if Christ is alive in you and He is changing
+If you are sincerely following Jesus Christ, If Christ is alive in you and he is changing you, I gotta tell you, this is kind of a shocking statement.

 Wow.